sihawken/dockerized_vm_tools/README.md

 - `sudo chmod +x Start_Looking-Glass.sh`
 - `./Start_Looking-Glass.sh`

-You should now have a display of your PC!
+You should now have a display of your VM, with sound output.